 What does it mean when the emission control system light comes on?

-What is the Emission Control System?
+Understanding the Emission Control System

-• Loose or Damaged Gas Cap: A loose or cracked gas cap can cause fuel vapors to escape, leading to increased emissions and triggering the light.
+- Loose or Damaged Fuel Cap: A loose or damaged fuel cap can cause the emission control system to malfunction, leading to the illumination of the warning light.

 How do you pass emissions with light on?